 GAiN is working with local partners who are providing help to refugees in Greece who have fled their homelands.
-You will spend a week helping our local partner in an arrivals camp on the island of Lesvos.
+You will spend a week or two helping our local partner at a refugee camp in Greece.
 You could be distributing food, helping to accommodate new arrivals and manning the entry points for the secure sections of the camp.

 We have regular teams going from the UK office with additional teams going from our Dutch office throughout the year.

-Every year GAiN runs a student project in partnership with Student Life.
-Previous projects have been to support GAiN’s local partners at a Haiti orphanage, with the Roma community in Romania and more recently to refugee camps in Greece.
+Every year GAiN UK runs a student project in partnership with Agapé UK Student Ministry.
+Previous projects have been to support GAiN UK’s local partners at a Haiti orphanage, with the Roma community in Romania and more recently to refugee camps in Greece.
 These are great opportunities for university students to develop practical skills, make relationships and experience different cultures.